haapjari/haapjari/README.md

 ### 👋

-- Currently working on as a Software Developer and also finalizing my M.Sc Degree on Software and Telecommunications Technology on Univiversity of Jyväskylä.
+- Currently working on as a Software Engineer and finalizing my Master's.
-- I am still looking for my niche in Software Engineering.
-Currently using tinkering with `Go` and creating backend services for Web Applications.
+- Currently tinkering with `Go` and creating Web Applications.
-- Looking to learn more on Containerization and Cloud Technologies.
+- Looking to learn more on `Containerization` and `Cloud` Technologies.

 ---